cryptopunksnotdead/punks.sandbox/opensea/README.md

-since, yes, the script will run for hours e.g. let's assume one request/per second and a collection with 9 990 artworks, that is, about 9 900 seconds for 9 900 requests (if you assume a non-blocking fast repsone) and 9 900 seconds - that is about 60 minutes x 60 seconds equals 3600 seconds thus, about three hours.
+since, yes, the script will run for hours e.g. let's assume one request/per second and a collection with 9 990 artworks, that is, about 9 900 seconds for 9 900 requests (if you assume a non-blocking fast response) and 9 900 seconds - that is about 60 minutes x 60 seconds equals 3600 seconds thus, about three hours.